Open-Systems-Pharmacology/developer-docs/Serialization.md

 ## Project (De)Serialization

 Let's talk first for a PK-Sim project.
 In [ProjectMetaDataToProjectMapper.cs](https://github.com/Open-Systems-Pharmacology/PK-Sim/blob/develop/src/PKSim.Infrastructure/Serialization/ORM/Mappers/ProjectMetaDataToProjectMapper.cs) of the PK-Sim solution the order of (de)serialization is defined.
-When starting the application f.e. we get the project structure from the database and then we further load the contents from the project file.
+When starting the application e.g. we get the project structure from the database and then we further load the contents from the project file.
 In MoBi correspondingly the project (de)serialization is also defined in [ProjectMetaDataToProjectMapper.cs](https://github.com/Open-Systems-Pharmacology/MoBi/blob/develop/src/MoBi.Core/Serialization/ORM/Mappers/ProjectMetaDataToProjectMapper.cs) of the MoBi solution.
 The main difference between the two is that the entities in PK-Sim are lazy loaded, whereas in MoBi we load everything on startup.

 ## Writing a serializer for a new class